 You were loved for what you did, not who you were.
 Gold star on the fridge.
 Praise for grades.
 Attention when you performed.
 The message was clear: your worth equals your output.
 So you perform.
 Endlessly.
 Because stopping feels like disappearing.

-💡 The painful truth: You’re not afraid of failure.
-You’re afraid that without your achievements, there’s nothing there.
-You’ve built a résumé instead of a self.
+💡 The painful truth: The fear underneath isn’t failure.
+It’s that without achievements, there’s nothing there.
+You’ve built a resume instead of a self.

 • Practice just “being” without producing.
 An hour.
 Then two.
 Notice what comes up.